 - i.
-Experience/Technical competence with evidence

-- ii.
-Succession Planning
+Experience/Technical competence with evidence - ii.
+Succession Planning i.

-- i.
 Industry

 - ii.
 Industry growth

 - iii.
 Share of the market

-- Regulations: Whether the industry is regulated or not iv.
+- iv.
+Regulations: Whether the industry is regulated or not

+- v.
+Entry/Exit

 In general, the following are considered in assessing facility request